Snow Patrol – Live Review – Leeds Arena

 After the shortest of moments, the band are back on stage, and some thin purple lasers light up the air space in the middle of the arena, and write the words: ‘What if this love is all the love you ever get?’
 Aptly, it’s the first of just two more songs played tonight.
 The imagery in the song is so powerful and raw that the emotion is almost overwhelming.

 ‘Just Say Yes’ ends an incredibly entertaining and moving night.
 The band, once again, thank everyone for still being around for them, and promise everyone that they won’t leave it as long next time.
-After a night like tonight, I hope they’re right.
+After a night like this, I hope they’re right.